jjescandor/capital-finder/README.md

 #### Description

-This is an app that displays menu items into the terminal.mThe user can input an order which the program displays back to the user in the terminal.
-When the user input quit, the user exits out of the program
+This is an app that allos the user to search for a capital and a country and spits out the corresponding country or capital respectively using a third party api.

 #### Methodology

-1. Create all_menu dictionary
-1. Create all_menu_list list
-1. Create display_menu function
-1. Create order_menu function
-1. create order_summary function
+1. Define serveless functions
+1. Implement the codebase as a serverless instance in vercel

 ### Tests